Roosevelt Row: Phoenix, Arizona

 Pertinent Plans and Documents

-- Phoenix is the host city for APA's 2016 National Planning Conference.
+- Phoenix was the host city for APA's 2016 National Planning Conference.